paddiohara/photobot/docs/installation_manual.md

   and /dev/rdisk2 with /dev/rdisk{X} where X is your disk number.
   Note that it is "/dev/rdiskX", not "/dev/diskX" in this command

-### Alter the image to enable SSH
+## Alter the image to enable SSH
+After we have created a Raspbian image, we will alter it to enable networking.
-- As of 2017, for security reasons, Raspbian disables SSH by default so we need to alter the image or we won't be able to SSH into the Pi when we boot
+Raspbian, for security reasons, disables SSH by default, so we won't be able to log into our Pi unless we enable it.
-- The boot sector of our burned image should automount on the host from the card reader, as "Boot", you might need to eject and put it back in after executing the previous section to see it mount
+- Take out your SD card and put it back in.
+Your OS should automount the drives, with the boot sector of our burned image automounting on the host as "Boot".
 - We need to put an empty file called 'ssh' in to the boot directory.
 (The Pi checks to see if this empty file was deliberately added before enabling SSH to prevent bot-net-of-things activity)
 - In a terminal in your host, cd into the boot directory and execute: